 Courses and Requirements

-If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please click here.
+If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please see the Le Moyne College catalog.

 Because Le Moyne's Core is global in nature, students are encouraged to study abroad when possible.
 The Core Director works with students and their advisors to facilitate such direct immersion in other cultures.

 Students wishing to satisfy a Core-curriculum requirement while abroad should consult with their academic advisor and the Core Director well in advance of their intended semester abroad.

 Like all matriculated students, transfer students must complete Le Moyne's core curriculum.
 The intent of the core program for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
 Transfer students should speak with Le Moyne's office of admissions which will help them to gain maximum credit for college work already completed.

 Distinctive Elements in Le Moyne’s Core Curriculum

 Le Moyne’s new core curriculum is designed to ensure that all Le Moyne students receive a thorough education in the liberal arts.
 Its interdisciplinary approach, global emphasis, and inclusion of mathematics and science reflect international trends in liberal arts education.
 While it follows exciting developments in higher education in some ways, Le Moyne’s core curriculum is distinctive in other ways.